LLozadaB/Capstone/README.md

 ### Description

 A social media app, loosely based on Discord.
-One tab can look at posts made by the community.
-Another tab shows the user's editable profile.
+It showcases posts made by other people in the community, containing images and text.
+The app also contains a profile for the user.
+The profile can be edited, it's changes being saved into memory.

 ### App Evaluation